SUSE/machinery/man/machinery-export-kiwi.1.md

 ### OPTIONS

   * `-k KIWI_DIR`, `--kiwi-dir=KIWI_DIR` (required):
-    Write the KIWI image description to the specified directory.
+    Write the KIWI image description to a subdirectory at the specified directory.
 The directory will be created if it does not exist yet.

   * `--force` (optional):